U.S. government tries to get fuel to storm-hit Northeast

 NO URGENT NEED?

-Craig Fugate, the head of FEMA, told reporters several government agencies were trying to figure out how many ships were available.
+Craig Fugate, the head of the Federal Emergency Management Agency, told reporters several government agencies were trying to figure out how many ships were available.
 He said the Energy Department held a conference call with major suppliers.

 "We're working ... on which ships can be potentially diverted to New York," Fugate said.